top of page

 Search

-The case was prosecuted by Chief Assistant District Attorney Amber Dally, Investigator Justin Hipps, Victim Services Director Leslie Smith, Trial Assistant Danielle Miller, and Legal Assistant Anna Sugg.
-The investigation was handled by the Newton County Sheriff’s Office with assistance from the GBI Crime Lab.
+The case was tried by Chief Assistant District Attorney Cliff Howard, Investigator Jeff Diller, Chief Investigator Kelly Whire, Senior Victim Advocate Shay Payne, Trial Assistant Danielle Miller, and Legal Assistant Desiree Kozikowski.
+The investigation was handled by the Covington Police Department along with assistance from the Newton County Sheriff’s Office, the GBI Crime Lab, and the Newton County District Attorney’s Office.

 Randy McGinley